rochmadqolim/todolist-app/README.md

 ## Application features

--   Can be used without registering or logging
+-   User can be used without registering or logging
--   Can create and add new tasks
+-   User can create and add new tasks
--   Can checked the tasks that have been done
+-   User can checked the tasks that have been done
 -   Completed tasks can be distinguished visually
 -   Tasks are sorted from most recently created
 -   Existing tasks can be updated or deleted
+-   Users should be able to changing the order of the task list

 ## Installation